Physics on manifolds with exotic differential structures: Spherically Symmetric Instantons and the Dirac Spectrum

-We will aim to find the spectrum of the Dirac operator $\cD_A$.
-However, exploiting the assumed spherical symmetry of the gauge field, Dolan \cite{Dolan} has found general formulas for the spectrum of the square of the Dirac operator on a homogeneous space.
+Exploiting the assumed spherical symmetry of the gauge field, Dolan \cite{Dolan} has found general formulas for the spectrum of the square of the Dirac operator on a homogeneous space.
 The square of an eigenvalue $\lambda$ \beq i\cal D_A\psi=\lambda \psi \eeq of the Dirac operator will of course be an eigenvalue, $\lambda^2$, of the square of the Dirac operator $(i\mathcal{D}_A)^2$, however, the converse, that $\pm\sqrt{\lambda^2}$ will correspond to eigenvalues of the Dirac operator, does not necessarily follow.

 Dolan's results are obtained as follows.
 We note that his work, as he himself points out, leans heavily on previous work of Salam-Strathdee \cite{SalamStrathdee} and was well understood in the mathematics literature \cite{kobayashi-nomizu}.
 Recording the more general case, let $G/H$ be a Riemannian homogeneous coset space, with $G$ and $H$ compact Lie groups and $G$ simple, such that its isometry group is $G$ and its holonomy group is $H$.
 Let $t_M , M=1\dots,\dim G$ be the anti-hermitean generators of $G$, with $[t_M , t_N]=C_{MN}^P t_P$, and $t_a , a=1 , \dots , \dim H$ will denote the generators of $H$.
 Let $A$ be a $G-$symmetric gauge potential on $G/H$ and (using our conventions for the indices) is the Dirac operator on $G/H$, where $\{e^\alpha_\mu dx^\mu\,,\,\alpha=1,\dots,\dim (G/H)\}$ form an orthonormal coframe for $G/H$.
 Here $\alpha,\beta=1,\dots, \dim G/H$ are orthonormal indices and $\mu , \nu=1,\dots,\dim G/H$ are coordinate indices.
 The orthonormal 1-forms can be taken as the Maurer-Cartan 1-forms on the whole of $G$ \beq g^{-1}d g=e^At_A \eeq such that \beq de^A=\frac{1}{2}C^A_{\,\,\,BC}e^B\wedge e^C. \eeq The set of 1-forms separate into a subset $e^\alpha$ for a $G-$invariant metric on $G/H$ and the remaining $e^a$ can be expanded as $e^a=\Pi^a_{\,\,\,\alpha} e^\alpha$ on the manifold $G/H$.
 The ensuing spin connection is obtained from \beq de^\alpha +\omega^\alpha_{\,\,\,\beta}\wedge e^\beta =0 \eeq yielding the curvature 2-form \beq R^\alpha_{\,\,\,\,\beta}=\frac{1}{2}R^\alpha_{\,\,\,\,\beta\gamma\delta}e^\gamma\wedge e^\delta=\frac{1}{2}C^\alpha_{\,\,\,\,\beta a}C^a_{\,\,\,\,\gamma\delta}e^\gamma\wedge e^\delta . \eeq We can calculate $(i\mathcal{D}_A)^2$ to find \beq (i\mathcal{D}_A)^2= -D_\alpha D^\alpha +\frac{R}{4}\mathbb I +\frac{i}{2}F_{\alpha\beta}\gamma^{\alpha\beta} \eeq where $R$ is the Ricci scalar and $D_\alpha D^\alpha=-\Delta$ is the $G$ symmetric Dirac Lapacian acting on spinors including the spin connection and the gauge connection defined on $G/H$.
 For the specific, spherically symmetric gauge fields, all three terms on the RHS of Eqn.\eqref{77} are mutually commuting and therefore can be simultaneously diagonalized.
 One can compute and find \beq [D_\alpha,D_\beta ]=i F^a_{\alpha\beta}t_a+\frac{1}{4}R_{\alpha\beta\gamma\delta}\gamma^{\gamma\delta} \eeq where $t_a$ are the generators of the chosen representation of $H$.